YuxuanZhang-96/YuxuanZhang-96.github.io/_pages/about.md

 I also served as a reviewer for journals and conferences (such as IEEE Sensors Journal, IEEE Transactions on Instrumentation and Measurement, IEEE Transactions on Industrial Informatics, Mechanical Systems and Signal Processing, Neural Computing and Applications & IEEE Sensors Applications Symposium).
 And I am a member of
 Artifact Evaluation Committee (The 22nd ACM Conference on Embedded Networked Sensor Systems - SenSys 2024)

-Currently, I am also a student member of the [IEEE Instrumentation and Measurement Society](https://ieee-ims.org/).
+Currently, I am also a student member of the [IEEE Instrumentation and Measurement Society](https://ieee-ims.org/)， IEEE, Ieee Sensors Council and Chinese Mechanical Engineering Society.

 Background
 ======